-A compelling look at how curiosity can shape anger into something beautiful and transformative
+A compelling look at how curiosity can nudge anger into something beautiful and transformative

 Music: Elizabeth Alexander

 Words: Elizabeth Alexander

 A rhythmically-dynamic riff on the power of curiosity to shape anger into something beautiful, powerful, and even transformative.
 By turns fierce, humorous, and thought-provoking, this powerful call to compassion offers an unforgettable experience for performers and audiences alike.